 - attitudes to the responsibilities of adult life - include activities and opportunities in the curriculum which equip children/young people with the skills they need to stay safe from harm/abuse and to know to whom to turn for help - children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, health and economic education (PSHE) including relationship and sex education (RSE) - ensure that appropriate filters and monitoring systems are in place but that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+This may include covering relevant issues through personal, social, health and economic education (PSHE) including relationship and sex education (RSE) - safeguard children from potentially harmful and inappropriate online material by ensuring that appropriate filters and monitoring systems are in place but that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - follow the advice provided in the current KCSE-Annex C to support governors, staff, pupils and parents as we increasingly work online to understand the risks associated with online content, contact and conduct